 I am very proud of the environment that has been created for the children and excited to see the high standard of achievement throughout the school.

 I have recently retired after a long career in Children’s Social Care so I am now able to spend more time in school .
 I look forward to,seeing you around school.

 Mrs Qia Mahfooz – Vice chair (School Improvement Committee)

 I have been a Governor at Crossley Hall Primary School for 14 years.
 Initially this was a parent governor until all 3 of my children left the school, my role now is a community governor.

-I am a member of the School Improvement Committee and play an active role in a number of other key areas including lead role in subject areas, recruitment of staff and being Vice-Chair of the Governing Body.
+I monitor School Improvement and play an active role in a number of other key areas including lead role in subject areas, recruitment of staff and being Vice-Chair of the Governing Body.
 I thoroughly enjoy being a governor and I strongly believe that our school, with the support of the parents and the local community can achieve its goals and I’m very happy and honoured to be part of the governing body.